 A few months ago I went hiking on the Monk’s Trail to Wat Pha Lat in Chiang Mai.
-My arrival to the Buddhist temple was accompanied by a sense of wonder and amazement.
+My arrival at the Buddhist temple was accompanied by a sense of wonder and amazement.
 The scenery in which the temple is located was unexpected to me.

 An inaccessible staircase stopping abruptly in front of a waterfall was my visual welcome to the temple’s surroundings.
 My physical welcome, though, would have to wait a bit.